What to do if you think you will be homeless

-If you have rent or mortgage arrears, issues around repairs or any other housing problem, we will try to help you.
+If you have rent or mortgage arrears, issues related to repairs, or any other housing problem, we will try to help you.
 This leaflet has more advice.

 If we are unable to prevent you from becoming homeless, or you do not take up any of the options we offer, we will assess your situation under homelessness law.

 If the council has to place you in emergency accommodation when you become homeless, it could be in bed & breakfast or hostel accommodation.
 It will probably be outside of Harrow or even London.

 If you have children or are pregnant and you are placed in bed and breakfast, we aim to keep your stay there to a minimum.

 It is unlikely that we will offer accommodation to single adults or adult couples without dependent children.
 If this describes your situation you may have to find a room to rent in a shared house.

 If you're placed in emergency accommodation, and then temporary accommodation, it will probably be outside London.
 This is due to the shortage of housing in London.

 Appointments will be made with your allocated housing advisor between 9am - 4pm.
 If you think you need one please call the assessment team via the contact details at the end of the page, or submit a Homeless Enquiry Form.

 When are you 'homeless'?

 ‘Homeless’ means not having a home.
-This isn’t just if you have nowhere to stay and are living on the streets, but you can be homeless even if you have a roof over your head if your only home is:
+The term covers more than just living on the streets; you can be homeless even if you have a roof over your head.
+For example if your only home is:

 - living with friends or family and they need you to leave